andy-hanson/noze/doc/language.md

 There are no nested declarations.
 (Local variables may appear in nested expressions but those are not considered declarations for this purpose.)
 Each declaration is declared like `name type`, with an indented block following.
-The language is fairly strict with whitespace -- an indentation must be exactly one tab, and leading / trailing spaces on a line are illegal.
+The language is fairly strict with whitespace.
+Indentation must be one tab, two spaces, or four spaces; detected based on the first indented line.
-"Extra" whitespaces in random places are also illegal, as are missing whitespaces where they are normally expected, such as after a comma.
+"Extra" whitespaces (such as before a comma or after the end of a line) are also illegal, as are missing whitespaces where they are normally expected, such as after a comma.
 It is also a syntax error to have multiple spaces in a row, or to fail to put spaces around an operator (which is parsed much like a regular name).

 Noze is an expression-based language -- it has only expressions and no concept of a statement.
 A function body is an expression and no `return` is necessary.